Liverpool 1-2 Crystal Palace

 Palace had just seven shots on goal and three on target - but that was all they needed.

-What chances they created were far more clear-cut than those of their opponents, and in Benteke they had the perfect target man to finish the job off.
+What chances they created were far more clear-cut than those of their opponents, and in Benteke they had the perfect target man to finish off the job.

 Allardyce wins at Anfield at 14th attempt - stats